tmorin/ceb/book/messaging/README.md

 The built-in solution provides a _model_ which expresses the primary building blocks of an Event/Message architecture.
 Moreover, a built-in implementation relying on the native DOM Event System is also available, c.f.
 [DomBus] and [DomBusBuilder].

+The reference documentation is there: [messaging].

 [DomBus]: ../api/classes/messaging.DomBus.html
 [DomBusBuilder]: ../api/classes/messaging.DomBusBuilder.html
+[messaging]: ../api/modules/messaging.html